-(i) The inner circle planets or the 'terrestrial planets' for example Mercury, Venus, Earth, and Mars.

-(ii) 'Giant planets or the planets of the outer circle for example Jupiter, Saturn, Uranus, and Neptune.
+- 1-The inner circle planets or the 'terrestrial planets' for example Mercury, Venus, Earth and Mars - 2-'Giant planets' or the planets of the outer circle for example Jupiter, Saturn, Uranus and Neptune

 Our solar system is a small part of the system of stars, known as the galaxy.
-The diameter of our galaxy or the Milky Way is about $10^5$ light years.
-The average distance from the sun, are shown in following table and period of orbital revolution, period of rotation, diameter, average density, and number of satellites of the member planets of our solar system is also shown in this table
+The diameter of our galaxy or the Milky Way is about 10 light years.
+The average distance from the sun, are shown in following table and period of orbital revolution, period of rotation, diameter, average density and number of satellites of the member planets of our solar system is also shown in this table